AML-QKD: Adaptive Machine Learning Framework for Real-time Parameter Tuning in QKD: Proposed Framework

-Algorithm~ shows the integration of TCN, RL, and QKD components, which ensures a robust and adaptive system capable of maintaining optimal performance under varying conditions.
-This holistic approach leverages the strengths of each component to enhance overall system efficiency and security.
+Algorithm~\ref{alg:qkd_intg} details the integration of the TCN, RL, and QKD components.
+This holistic approach leverages the TCN's predictive strengths and PPO's adaptive control to enhance overall system efficiency and security.
+It continuously monitors the system, proactively adjusting parameters in real-time to preserve throughput and maximize the secure key rate under non-stationary channel conditions, gracefully triggering a session abort only if the QBER exceeds the critical theoretical security threshold.

-Algorithm~ integrates TCN for state prediction, RL for adaptive parameter control, and QKD for secure communication.
-It continuously monitors the system, adjusting parameters in real-time and responding to anomalies to maintain optimal performance and security.
-The integration ensures that the system can adapt to environmental changes and potential threats, providing a comprehensive solution for secure quantum communication.